GiantPanda0090/devcor3/m6/scenario2.md

 process would be a huge advantage, and probably necessary for success.

 Although management is stingy with money, they don't add needless approvals into IT processes.
-The IT administrators can make any change whenever they see fit, provided the change passes their extensive test process.
+The IT administrators can make any change wherever they see fit, provided the change passes their extensive test process.
 It's a collection of automated tests that get run manually before changes are made.
 The team knows that if they can set up their environment for declarative,